 The Delaware Watershed Conservation Fund was launched by the U.S. Fish and Wildlife Service and National Fish and Wildlife Foundation in 2018.
 It supports efforts to conserve and restore natural areas, corridors and waterways on public and private lands that support native fish, wildlife and plants, and to contribute to the vitality of the communities in the Delaware River watershed.
 The grant program strives to fund projects like the Camden Water Trail that improve access for historically underserved communities.

 “The Service’s Delaware Watershed Conservation Fund grant program prioritizes projects that authentically engage communities in meaningful conservation work.
-We are making an intentional effort to invest in projects that promote diversity, equity, inclusion and justice (DEIJ) in conservation in geographies that have been historically under-resourced and lack in public access to green space,” says Christina Ryder, the Delaware River Watershed Program Manager for Science Applications at the U.S. Fish & Wildlife Service.
-“The Camden Water Trail Development Project is exemplary of the Service’s DEIIJ funding priorities, connecting an urban community with better access to nature, all while involving the community from the inception and design phases of the project.”
+We are making an intentional effort to invest in projects that promote diversity, equity, inclusion and justice (DEIJ) in conservation in geographies that have been historically under-resourced and lack in public access to green space,” says Christina Ryder, the Delaware River watershed program manager for Science Applications at the U.S. Fish & Wildlife Service.
+“The Camden Water Trail Development Project is exemplary of the Service’s DEIJ funding priorities, connecting an urban community with better access to nature, all while involving the community from the inception and design phases of the project.”